 In addition to providing space for a still-rapidly-increasing congregation to worship, St. Michael’s became a space for concerts, art exhibitions, and community events, while remaining open during the day as a place for prayer and quiet.
 When the Olympics came to London in 2012, St Michael’s hosted musical and cinematic events as part of a series of unofficial Olympic events put on by the parish, including a screening of the 1925 silent film The Phantom of the Opera, with improvised organ accompaniment from the curate, Fr Gavin Cooper.
 The church even attracted royal attention, receiving a visit from Prince Charles and the Duchess of Cornwall at Candlemas that year.

-Also in 2014, the church played host to a huge art installation, covering over 60 square meters of the West wall.
-HS, by Maciej Urbanek, covered the wall’s badly damaged plasterwork with what appeared to be a great explosion of light, made from photographs of dustbin bags arranged, lit, and photographed.
-In December 2015, HS was announced winner of the Art + Christianity Enquiry Award.6
+The end of 2014 also proved busy.
+In November, on the 100 year anniversary of the start of the First World War, the church held a service of remembrance.
+As a wreath was laid on the War Memorial, prayers were led by Revd Barbara Killatt, a German Lutheran Minister.
+In December 2014, the church played host to a huge art installation, covering over 60 square meters of the West wall.
+HS, by Maciej Urbanek, covered the wall’s badly damaged plasterwork with what appeared to be a great explosion of light, made from photographs of dustbin bags arranged, lit, and photographed6.
+In December 2015, HS was announced winner of the Art + Christianity Enquiry Award.7